 - 1 tablespoon lemon zest

 - Preheat oven fan-forced 350°F (180°C).
-Line a loaf pan 9 inches x 5 inches with parchment paper.
-Slightly oil paper and pan to avoid the bread to stick to it.
+Line a 9-inch x 5-inch loaf pan with parchment paper.
+Lightly oil paper and pan to prevent the bread from sticking to it.
 Set aside.

-- Trim zucchini ends, grate with a hand grater, wrap the grated zucchini in a towel and squeeze out all the water.
-This is a very important step to avoid a too moist bread.
+- Trim the zucchini ends, grate with a hand grater, wrap the grated zucchini in a towel and squeeze out all the water.
+This is a very important step to avoid overly moist bread.
 Measure 1 cup and place it in a large mixing bowl.

 - In the bowl containing the grated zucchinis, stir in maple syrup, applesauce, coconut sugar, almond milk, and vanilla.
 Set aside.